Ivan Illich: deschooling, conviviality and lifelong learning

 Links

-Ivan Illich: Very useful page with links into key obituaries and to his writings.
+Ivan Illich: Very useful page with links to key obituaries and his writings.
 Includes e-texts of Deschooling Society and Tools for Conviviality.

 Thinking after Illich: some essays of Ivan Illich and those of some of his friends and collaborators.